Ayubia National Park

 Ayubia National Park (ایوبیہ ملی باغ), also known as Ayubia (ایوبیہ), is a protected area of 3312 ha located in Abbottabad District, Khyber Pakhtunkhwa province, Pakistan.
 It was declared a national park in 1984.
 Ayubia was named after Muhammad Ayub Khan (1958–1969), second President of Pakistan.
 The area supports temperate coniferous forest and temperate broadleaf and mixed forest ecoregion habitats, with an average elevation of 8000 ft above sea level.

 Ayubia National Park is surrounded by seven major villages and three small towns of Thandiani, Nathiagali and Khanspur.
 The park has been developed as a resort complex from a combination of four mini resorts of Khaira Gali, Changla Gali, Khanspur and Ghora Dhaka in Galyat.
 Currently, it is managed by the Wildlife and Parks Department of Government of Khyber Pakhtunkhwa.

 History

 Ayubia National Park was established in 1984 in an east corner of Khyber Pakhtunkhwa province of Pakistan.
-In 1998 it was expanded form its original size of 1684 ha or 16.84 km2 to 3312 ha.
+In 1998 it was expanded from its original size of 1684 ha or 16.84 km2 to 3312 ha.
 Since then it has been managed by the Khyber Pakhtunkhwa Wildlife Department.
 The purpose of establishing it was to conserve the temperate forests.
 Originally, the park stood at an area of 857 acre, but in 1998 it was expanded to cover an area of 1685 acre.

 The total population of Ayubia and surrounding villages as per a 1996 census is 18,097 people living in 2,311 households.